vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 ## Cakrasaṁketa
 Chapter 1: * Cakrasaṁketa \(86 ślokas \) * *

+### On śrīcakra
 The YH does not say here how to draw the *śrīcakra* \(nor does Amṛtānanda in the Dī \).
 It describes how it appears as an outward manifestation of the power of the Goddess, who is deemed to have agreed with her consort, Śiva, to be present with him in the *śrīcakra* , hence the title of the chapter, *Cakrasaṁketa* .
 What is described is a cosmic process bringing about the existence of the *cakra* that embodies this process and mediates it to the *sādhaka* who is to visualize mentally its aspect and its dynamism through an intense identifying form of meditation called *bhāvanā* . [^27]

 [^27]: *Bhāvanā* is a very important practice in the universe of Tantra.
 The term is derived from the causative form of the Sanskrit verbal root *BHU* , to cause to exist \( *bhāvyate* \).
 It designates a practice consisting of evoking mentally the image of a deity with the same precision as a concrete image or creating, by calling it intensely to mind, any image, vision, or thought, thus identifying the meditating person with the subject or theme being meditated.
 It differs from *dhyāna* in its intensity and identifying power and in the fact that it creates its object, which is not necessarily the case in *dhyāna*. +++(भेदोऽयं कृत्रिमो भाति।)+++ Its role is fundamental in Tantric mental practices, spiritual life, and ritual.
 As is well known, in Tantrism, *dhyāna* designates meditation but also, and more important, the mental visualization of a deity as described in stanzas of ritual manuals called *dhyānaślokas*.

+### Unfolding of śrīcakra
 After presenting the dialogue, in the Absolute, between the Goddess and Bhairava, which makes up the text of the YH, the chapter first describes the cosmic unfolding of the *śrīcakra* from the central *bindu* to the outer square \( *śl* .
 10–21\).

+### Oral domain
 Then the adept, following a reverse movement, since he is a human being, is to visualize and perceive within himself the three main constituent parts of the *cakra* , going from the outer square to the center.
-Now, once the meditation of the *sādhaka* has reached the central *bindu* , he is to evoke and follow mentally the ascending levels of phonic energy \(the *kalās* , “parts”\), from *ardhacandra* to *unmanā* , of the utterance \( *uccāra* \) [^28] of the *bīja HRīṂ* , the basic mantra of the Goddess.
+Now, once the meditation of the *sādhaka* has reached the central *bindu* , he is to evoke and follow mentally the ascending levels of phonic energy \(the *kalās* , “parts”\), from *ardhacandra* to *unmanā* , of the utterance \( *uccāra* \) [^28] of the *bīja HRĪṂ* , the basic mantra of the Goddess.

 [^28]: *Uccāra* is an utterance of a mantra that is both an enunciation and an upward thrust of the phonic subtle sound, the *nāda* , of the mantra in the body of the mantrin.
 This ascending phonic movement is often associated with the ascent of *kuṇḍalinī* along the *suṣumnā* ; it is more a yogic practice than a verbal enunciation.
 This is, notably, the case of the *japa* of the *śrīvidyā* described in the third chapter \( *śl*.
 169–188\) of the YH.